Pros:

 A bit more crumbly than they are tender

 We can’t think of a sweeter surprise than the contents of this cookie box by Little Red Kitchen Bake Shop.
-Your subscription—available in three-, six- or 12-month increments—includes either one dozen cookies or an 8-inch cookie pie every month.
+Your subscription—available in three-, six- or 12-month increments—includes either one dozen cookies or an eight-inch cookie pie every month.
 Past flavors include lemon sugar, caramel apple oatmeal and the unforgettable Elvis cookie pie.

 My favorite flavor in the box I received was s’mores.
 After reading the serving recommendation, I popped it in the microwave for about 20 seconds.
 Just a quick spin took this cookie from tasty to absolutely sinful—I’m talking gooey marshmallow, melty chocolate and a warm, tender bite.
 Yum!